Arduino-IRremote/Arduino-IRremote/README.md

 - ATmega4809 (Nano every)
 - ATtiny84, 85, 167 (Digispark + Digispark Pro)
 - SAMD (Zero, MKR*, **but not DUE, which is SAM architecture**)
-- ESP32
+- ESP32 (ESP32 C3 since board package 2.0.2 from Espressif)
 - ESP8266 [This fork](https://github.com/crankyoldgit/IRremoteESP8266) supports an [impressive set of protocols and a lot of air conditioners](https://github.com/crankyoldgit/IRremoteESP8266/blob/master/SupportedProtocols.md)
 - Sparkfun Pro Micro
 - Nano Every, Uno WiFi Rev2, nRF5 BBC MicroBit, Nano33_BLE
 - BluePill with STM32
-- RP2040 based boards (Raspberry Pi Pico, etc.)
+- RP2040 based boards (Raspberry Pi Pico, Nano RP2040 Connect etc.)

 We are open to suggestions for adding support to new boards, however we highly recommend you contact your supplier first and ask them to provide support from their side.<br/>
 If you can provide **examples of using a periodic timer for interrupts** for the new board, and the board name for selection in the Arduino IDE, then you have way better chances to get your board supported by IRremote.